roshanleharwani/Encryptions-file/Encrypter and Decrypter/README.md

 # Encrypter and Decrypter GUI Project
-This Python Project allow you to Encrypt or Decrypt Text with the method of Cryptography.
+This Encrypter and Decrypter GUI Project allow you to hash your text with the power of Cryptography this Project is fully compilled to exe apart from some file, made in python with PyQt5
-NOTE: Make sure you will Install all Required Packages from Requirements.txt to run the program without any error !!

-Simply Run 'pip install -r Requirements.txt' on your Terminal or Command Prompt to install the required packages
+New Version of this GUI project is here now !!
+[*] Bugs Fixed
+Let me know the issues if your'e facing some